Sailesh-Singh/Cloud-Practitioner/Introduction to Cloud 101/README.md

 <img src="Monolithic_architecture_instance_stopped.png" alt="Monolithic_architecture_instance_stopped"  width="200px" height="120px" >
 </p>

-In this event, it is even possible that the entire applucation will fail.
+In this event, it is even possible that the entire application will fail.

 </td>
 </tr>